rolling-scopes-school/react-native-course/react/homework.md

 # React homework

+Notice: all tasks should be completed in one codesandbox.

 ## React.
 Components

 ### What should be done:

 1. Create a new app using the React template on https://codesandbox.io
 2. Use class components.
 Using hooks is forbidden at this stage.
-3. Draw the Search Bar and Cards in the div tag.
+3. Draw the Search Bar and Cards in the div tag with id "search-bar".
 Try to make it simple.
 * examples of Search Bar:\
 https://studio.uxpincdn.com/studio/wp-content/uploads/2020/09/BlogHeader_SearchBar_1200x600.png \
 https://www.sliderrevolution.com/wp-content/uploads/2021/02/cssheader1.jpg \